falcon-eyrie/falcon-fklab-extensions/README.md

 ![Falcon version](https://img.shields.io/badge/Falcon-v1.0.0-blue)

-#Falcon extensions
+# Falcon extensions

-The extension does not work as standalone and needs to be integrated with Falcon [add readthedoc falcon link]
+The extension does not work as standalone and needs to be integrated with Falcon https://falcon-core.readthedocs.io

-The full documentation can be found here - [add readthedoc extension link] but below, you can found a quick overview :
+The full documentation can be found here - https://falcon-fklab-extensions.readthedocs.io but below, you can found a quick overview :

 **Processor** :